jayinai/kaggle-regression/README.md

 * Kaggle - Deep Learning
 * Kaggle - Miscellaneous

-Hope the compilation can save you some efforts and offer you some insights
+Hope the compilation can save you efforts and offer you insights.
+Enjoy!